OldSneerJaw/synctos/CONTRIBUTING.md

 To execute the full test suite and lint the project's JS files with JSHint, run `npm test` from the project's root directory.
 A detailed, human-readable code coverage report is generated at `build/coverage/lcov-report/index.html`.

+### Document definitions validator

+Whenever configuration elements are added or updated, the document definitions schema (see the `src/validation/document-definition-schema` and `src/validation/property-validator-schema` modules) must also be updated for use by the document-definitions-validator module.
+The schema is defined according to the [Joi](https://github.com/hapijs/joi) library's API.
+See the project's official API [documentation](https://github.com/hapijs/joi/blob/v13.1.1/API.md) for more info.

 ### Documentation

 The project includes comprehensive end user documentation and, to ensure it stays that way over time, every new feature must be described in detail in the project's `README.md`.
 In many cases (e.g. when adding a new validation type) you should be able to simply follow the documentation examples provided for existing features.
 Be sure to include code/configuration samples wherever it is appropriate to do so.